KelvinHere/book-review-app/README.md

 to be responsive to screen size, allowing larger screens to show more books at once.

-As the database of books grows, it will be harder to find a book you may be looking for, so a search by title, rating and author was introduced.
+As the database of books grows, it will be harder to find a book you may be looking for, so a sort by title, rating and author was introduced.

 Navigation and selection are consistent throughout the app.

 ##### Colours and Fonts

-**Font 1** - The font 'Oswald' was used in busy areas where needed and the branding, as it is heavy enough to draw attention to itself even if there is a lot of other text on the screen, such as a synopsis.
+**Font 1** - 'Oswald' was used for branding, titles and in busy areas where impact was needed.
+It is heavy enough to draw attention to itself even if there is a lot of other text on the screen.

-**Font 2** - For sub text, such as reviews and descriptions I used the font 'Quicksand', this font is easy to read and looks 'tidy' helping the app look professional.
+**Font 2** - 'Quicksand' was used for sub text, such as reviews and descriptions.
+This font is easy to read and looks 'tidy' helping the app look professional.

-**Colours** - For the main site colours I used Teal and White, I went two tone as I wanted the color focus to be on the book covers and help the star ratings stand out.
+**Colours** - For the main site colours I used Teal and White, I went two tone as I wanted the color focus to be on the book covers and help the yellow star ratings stand out.
 The majority of the site is shadowed cards with Teal for the header and most buttons.
 The only exceptions to this are the edit button (yellow) and the delete buttons (red), these stand out warning colours should give the user an idea they might want to think before clicking.